 I think the following question is true:

-For each positive integer $n\geq 2$, prove
+For each positive integer n≥2, prove

-I try using by induction on $n$, but I think this is not easy with induction.
+I try using by induction on n, but I think this is not easy with induction.

 Do you have any idea or comment for proving it?